clinicedc/edc/README.rst

 The ``Clinic EDC`` for each trial consists of a subset of trial-specific modules that reference this module.

-(python 3.9 and Django 3.0+ required, see requirements.txt)
+(python 3.9 and Django 3.2+ required, see setup.cfg)

 Projects that use the EDC